-GSL - Safeguarding Statement 2023
+GSL - Safeguarding Statement 2024

 GSL Education is an employment business supplying temporary workers to work within the education sector.
+Please note that in accordance with the Conduct Regulations, we will not provide staffing cover for staff absent due to industrial action.
 The work seekers that we engage must pass thorough and robust vetting procedures before we can consider them for any placement or assignment with our clients and this policy sets out our commitment to comply with the highest standards at each stage of the recruitment process.

 Our processes are compliant with relevant legislation and the Department for Education's statutory guidance: Keeping Children Safe in Education.
-We ensure our temporary workers remain compliant throughout their time with GSL Education by undertaking the checks.
+We ensure our temporary workers remain compliant throughout their time with GSL Education by undertaking the required regular checks.